WDI-SEA/react-development-course-materials/schedules/flipped-classroom-schedule.md

   - [Quiz 1 is here](../quizzes/quiz-1-after-LoTR.md)
     - **optional** at the end of the repo.

-**Still in day 1, class time**:
+#### Still in day 1, class time

-Starting [Repo 2: react-state-exercises](../../../../react-state-exercises), which covers state and has two recap exercises.
+Starting Repo 2: `react-state-exercises`, which covers state and has two recap exercises.

 Timing: Lessons 1-3; 1.5 hours. lessons 4 - 5: 1.5 hours.
 Lessons 6 - 7: 1.5 hours together.
 Quiz 2: 15min.